christomcik/assignment-4/README.md

 ### Executing program

-* How to run the program
-* Open the RayleighBernardConvection.m file with the MATLAB software
+* Open the RayleighBernardConvection.m file with your MATLAB software
 * Run the program

 ## Authors

-Contributors names and contact info

 Suraj Shankar